.

 • Assign a quality manager to oversee and enforce all quality control processes within the lab.

-• Develop clear and straightforward SOPs that detail all lab QC processes.
+• Develop clear and straightforward procedures that detail all processes.

 • Participate in external testing programs to compare your lab’s proficiency and performance against other labs.

-• Implement internal QC procedures (example: running regular control samples) to monitor the accuracy of the lab’s analytical processes.
+• Implement internal procedures (such as running regular control samples) to monitor the accuracy of the lab’s analytical processes.

 • Perform a thorough investigation of QC failures or variances from the expected analytical results.